-The architectural elements are defined here.
-For each element, the semantics are described informally.
-Then the relationships between the element and other elements are defined.
+The elements of the abstract architecture are defined here.
+For each element, the semantics are described informally followed by the relationships between the element and others.

 5.1 Introduction

 5.1.1 Classification of Elements

 The word element is used here to indicate an item or entity that is part of the architecture, and participates in relationships with other elements of the architecture.